 How To Make A Simple Poster For Your Short Film in 5 Minutes (Without Photoshop)

 A poster is not mandatory for most of the film festivals and most of the filmmakers never bothers to make one.
-I don’t blame the filmmaker, as creating a poster can be sometimes expensive and time consuming if the filmmaker doesn’t have any designing skills or doesn’t know how to use Photoshop.
-While talking to couple of filmmakers I found out that most of them never makes a poster because they don’t have the necessary skills for that.
+I don’t blame the filmmaker, as creating a poster can be sometimes expensive and time-consuming if the filmmaker doesn’t have any designing skills or doesn’t know how to use Photoshop.
+While talking to a couple of filmmakers I found out that most of them never make a poster because they don’t have the necessary skills for that.

 Please note that this is not going to be a highly creative poster and not a permanent solution.
 Keeping that is mind, let’s make our poster on Canva.

-2. After you login, you’ll be taken to Canva’s main dashboard where you can see your previous graphics if you have designed any.
+- After you log in, you’ll be taken to Canva’s main dashboard where you can see your previous graphics if you have designed any.
 Also this is where you’ll be selecting the poster size.
 To see the available poster sizes, click on the ‘More’ button on the top left side of the screen.

-6. Go to the uploads section using the tabs on the left side and upload your image to Canva and then drag and drop the image in to your canvas.
+- Go to the uploads section using the tabs on the left side and upload your image to Canva and then drag and drop the image into your canvas.